SeLite/SeLite.github.io/TroubleShooting.md

 # Narrow down the problem #
 This may help you to figure out the issue yourself.
 Even if you don't solve it, you'll have collected information that will assist others to help you.
 In order to locate the issue you need to (as applicable)

-  * reload your [script DB] from the app DB and re-run the [script]
+  * reload your [script DB] from [app DB] and re-run the [script]
   * eliminate extras
     * disable all other Firefox extensions and plugins (including  well-known ones like Firebug).
-Only leave extensions required to run your test.
+Only leave extensions required to run your script.
     * minimise any custom Selenium extensions
-    * cut down your test
+    * cut down your script
     * replicate the issue against local .html page(s), simplified as much as possible
     * replace SeLite-specific commands (e.g. `typeRandom`) with their Selenium alternatives and see whether your locators work.